domwakeling/gatsby-auth-test/README.md

   be great in a larger project that users would sit on "all-day", but for discrete bookings I feel it is appropriate)

+## What's Left (Long List)

+- [x] endpoint & UI for adding a racer to account (and updating racers hook)
+- [ ] endpoint for requesting a password reset token
+- [ ] endpoint for resetting password with valid token
+- [ ] logic to switch between Tuesday and Thursday training sessions (and re-loading bookings on that basis)
+- [ ] logic to add/remove racer from database
+- [ ] styling for inputs

+_Just occurred to me that I could have **both** booking lists in 'state' and update them as things change, rather than using a local variable (hook? not sure) within Bookings_

 ---

 ## Notes